 Getting your workouts out of the way early is a great way to make sure they don't fall through the cracks and energize yourself for the rest of the day.
 But waking up to an invigorating workout can leave you hungry after your exercise.
-When you're trying to lose weight as well as refuel after your morning workout, you'll want to choose your menu carefully.
+When you're trying to lose weight as well as refuel after your morning workout, you'll want to choose your menu carefully and track your nutrition on a calorie counter.
 Your post-workout breakfast has to satisfy your keen appetite while staying within your diet plan's budget of calories or macronutrients.
 Breakfast possibilities that fill you up without filling you out will help keep you on track and build on your smart start to the day.

 Eggs: Protein Breakfast After a Workout